mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 a field.
 The truth is that most people don't write about stuff.
-Uh, so with, say three to five well-written blog posts, you can be a visible expert in a specific field that you want to start freelancing or consulting in, or, uh, however you want to approach it.
+Uh, so with, say three to five well-written blog posts, you can be a visible expert in a specific field that you want to start freelancing or consulting in, or, uh, however you want to approach it, right?
-Right.
 Um, And that's, that's really my advice.
-Um, I will caveat that with say I got my start like 10 years ago.
-Right.
+Um, I will caveat that with say I got my start like 10 years ago, right?
 So, um, yes, I know that this works, uh, I've seen people do it today.
 Um, but keep in mind that I started a long time ago.
-Um, and I've been doing this for awhile, so like, My advice for getting started today might not fit your exact situation.
+Um, and I've been doing this for awhile, so like, my advice for getting started today might not fit your exact situation.

 **Michaela:** [00:29:32] Yeah.
 I mean, I see it today.
-I see it quite often when people are writing, you know, 10 blog posts and they have like 10 people visiting the blog post.
-Right.
+I see it quite often when people are writing, you know, 10 blog posts and they have like 10 people visiting the blog post, right?
 So it's definitely not something that you can easily rank.
 Maybe you have to push it from.
-Uh, a few other sites as well.
+Uh, a few other sites as well, right?
-Right.
-I don't know, maybe some direct connections that you can interact with, right.
+I don't know, maybe some direct connections that you can interact with, right?
 People that you worked on before, or, you know, um, having some, some personal network that you can activate to get the first one to clients or something like that.
 Um,